jackyhuynh/Process_Sync_and_MultiThread_Optimization_using_Java/README.md

 # A guild to Multi-Threading vs. Multi-Processing & Process Synchronization
 Research paper on Multi-Threading vs. Multi-Processing applies to Operating System & Application.
 The research analyzes the fundamental of multiprocess and multithreading programming.
 The report paper also explains the basics of how operating system functions, and OS Scheduler Algorithms.
 I also implement the Producer-Consumer Problem using Conditional Variables to explain issues in OS Scheduler.
 The research paper can be used as a good reference for multithreading Engineers, or embedded System Engineers when developing Multi-Threading and Multi-Processing applications.

+The source code folder also include code example of Java Multithreading that was retrieved from Udemy course "Multi threading application development using Java".
+These source code provided solid foudation for Java application developer.
+For more details please visit Udemy.com

+Code examples for the online course [Java Multithreading, Concurrency & Performance Optimization](https://www.udemy.com/java-multithreading-concurrency-performance-optimization)

+Author : Michael Pogrebinsky

 ![alt](https://github.com/jackyhuynh/multithreadingSynchronizationForOS/blob/main/src/picture/1.PNG)

 - [Please read the full research paper here](https://github.com/jackyhuynh/Java-multithreadingResearch/blob/main/Research%20on%20Multithreads%20vs.%20Multiprocess.pdf).
 The research paper covers the definition of process scheduler algorithm, process synchronization algorithm, multithreading definition, and programming...